maelh/radio-frequency-prototype-boards/README.md

 ## Fabricating RF proto boards

-The necessary ZIP files are available in the fabrication directory, ready to sent to a PCB manufacturer.
+The necessary ZIP files are available in the fabrication directory, ready to be sent to a PCB manufacturer.

 They are tuned for JLCPCB, but you can adjust the settings as needed when generating the gerber and drill files from within the KiCad projects.